fresheneesz/ValidatedProofOfStake/readme.md

 Bitfury [pointed out](http://bitfury.com/content/5-white-papers-research/pos-vs-pow-1.0.2.pdf) that minting rewards in Nxt aren't strictly fair - minters with more stake will receive a higher proportion of the minting rewards than the proportion of stake they have.
 So in Nxt, the rich do get richer (while in PoS systems with fair distributions, this isn't usually the case).

-The security of Nxt An attacker would predict the next 10 minters (10 confirmations is considered "permanent" according to the white paper) and if the prediction showed a high likelihood the attacker gets all 10, the attacker can spend on the honest chain, then revert that chain with a hidden chain attack.
+In a minimal cost attack on Nxt, an attacker would predict the next 10 minters (10 confirmations is considered "permanent" according to the white paper) and if the prediction showed a high likelihood the attacker gets all 10, the attacker can spend on the honest chain, then revert that chain with a hidden chain attack.
 With just this, an attacker with 9.8% of the active stake gets an opportunity to double-spend more often than once per year on average.
 Even if 60 confirmations are used (to match bitcoin's average of 6-block/1-hour finalization time), an attacker with 30.1% of the active stake has one opportunity per year to attack.
 See [costOfAttackingAlts.js](costOfAttackingAlts.js) for the calculations.
 Factoring in the rich-get-richer effect and that 30.1% probability of minting a block only requires about 23% of the active stake.
 All in all, Nxt has some of the best security of any of the PoS systems out there, tho VPoS beats it by anywhere from 2- to 10-fold.

 Nxt does, however, have an interesting proposed solution for long-range revisions, requiring a hash of a recent block in each transaction so that long range revisions wouldn't be able to include real transactions.
 However, this increases the size of transactions and doesn't prevent an attacker from using their own transactions inside their alternate chain.
 While more expensive, it could probably offer partial mitigation of shorter medium-range revisions than hardcoded checkpointing can prevent (since there is a limit to how often users can feasibly and safely update their software).